 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using lindane.
 If you have any questions, consult your doctor or pharmacist.This drug can be poisonous if used incorrectly.
 Do not take this drug by mouth, and avoid contact with your eyes, nose, or mouth.
 If lindane gets in these areas, rinse with water immediately and seek immediate medical attention if a burning feeling remains.
-Do not use if there is skin irritation (e.g., open wounds, rash, cuts, or sores) on the area to be treated unless directed to do so by your doctor.Wash your hair with your regular shampoo (without conditioner) and dry it well.
-Do not apply any oil-based hair products immediately before or after using lindane.
+Do not use if there is skin irritation (e.g., open wounds, rash, cuts, or sores) on the area to be treated unless directed to do so by your doctor.
+Do not apply any oil-based hair products (such as oil treatments or oil-based hair dressings/conditioners) immediately before or after using lindane.
+If you are currently using any of these products, they must be washed off before you apply lindane.
+Oil-based products may increase the absorption of lindane, increasing the risk of side effects.Wash your hair with your regular shampoo (without conditioner) and dry it well.
 Wait at least 1 hour after drying your hair before using lindane shampoo.Most adults require only 1 ounce (30 milliliters), but those with longer and thicker hair should use no more than 2 ounces (60 milliliters).Shake the bottle well before use.
 For application, use gloves made of nitrile, latex with neoprene, or sheer vinyl to avoid unnecessary contact with your skin.
 Do not use natural latex gloves because more lindane can penetrate that type of glove.
 Apply a small amount of lindane to lightly coat your hair and scalp as directed by your doctor.
 Work thoroughly (do not lather) through dry hair.
 Do not add water.
 Make sure to include the fine hairs along your neck and behind your ears.
 Leave lindane in your hair for exactly 4 minutes (use a timer or clock).
 Do not cover your hair with anything (e.g., shower cap, towel).
 After 4 minutes, add a small amount of warm (not hot) water, rub until a lather forms, then immediately rinse away all lather.
 Try to keep lindane from touching other parts of your body.
 Do not re-apply.
 Dry your hair with a towel, then use the special nit comb or tweezers to remove the nits.
 It is best to have someone else do this for you to make sure all the nits are removed.
 They should wear gloves while removing the nits.Close the bottle with any remaining lindane and throw it away out of reach from children and pets.
 Wash your hands well after treatment.If an infant or young child is prescribed lindane, watch the child carefully while the lindane shampoo is in the hair to make sure the child does not touch the hair then put the hands in the mouth.If you are putting lindane shampoo on someone else, use gloves as directed above.
 Wash your hands well afterwards.The easiest way to tell if you have lice is to look for small gray-white nits fixed to the hair shafts.
 Symptoms of lice include an intense itching, mostly on the scalp, but also possibly on the eyebrows, eyelashes, beard, or groin.
 Itching may continue even after treatment with lindane shampoo.
 Even if the lindane kills all the lice, the dead lice can still make you itch for a long time after treatment.
 Ask your doctor about other medications that may be used to soothe the itching.Inform your doctor if your condition persists or worsens 1-2 weeks after treatment.